LLM-grounded Diffusion: Enhancing Prompt Understanding of Text-to-Image Diffusion Models with Large Language Models: Preliminary introduction to latent diffusion models

-where $\vec{z} \sim \mathcal{N}(0, \vec{I})$, $\alpha_t$ and $\sigma_t$ are parameterized by a variance schedule $\{\beta_t \in (0, 1)\}_{t=1}^T$ that controls the size of the denoising step.
+where $\bm{\epsilon}_t \sim \mathcal{N}(0, \vec{I})$, $\alpha_t$ and $\sigma_t$ are parameterized by a variance schedule $\{\beta_t \in (0, 1)\}_{t=1}^T$ that controls the size of the denoising step.

-\textbf{DDIM} \cite{song2020denoising}.
-Denoising diffusion implicit models are a generalization to DDPM which allows sampling with fewer iterations.
+Denoising diffusion implicit models (DDIM, \citet{song2020denoising}) are a generalization to DDPM which allows sampling with fewer iterations.
 DDIM applies the following update rule:

-Note that DDIM shares the same training procedure with DDIM, which means we can take a model trained with DDPM objective and perform faster sampling using DDIM.
-When $\sigma_t$ is set to 0, which is the case for our setting, the denoising becomes deterministic given $\vec{x}_T$.
-Assuming each step only performs small changes to $\vec{x}_t$, DDIM sampling can also be conducted in the reverse order, as proposed in \cite{song2020denoising, dhariwal2021diffusion} to obtain a vector $\vec{x}_T'$ from $\vec{x}_0$ so that $\vec{x}_T'$, when de-noised, gives back $\vec{x}_0'$ that is close to $\vec{x}_0$.
-The process of inverting the $\vec{x}_0$ to get $\vec{x}_T'$ is called DDIM inversion \cite{mokady2022null}.
+Note that DDIM shares the same training procedure with DDPM, which means we can choose to perform DDIM or DDPM for a trained diffusion model.
+When $\sigma_t$ is set to 0, which is the case for our setting, the denoising becomes deterministic given $\vec{z}_T$.
+The results shown in our work are obtained with DDIM with $\sigma_t=0$, with other faster sampling methods such as \citet{lu2022dpm} also applicable to our method.

-\textbf{Latent Diffusion and Stable Diffusion} \cite{rombach2022high}.
-While DDIM and DDPM are denoising images from raw pixel space, latent diffusion proposes to denoise in the latent space for high-quality generation in high resolution.
-Specifically, before the denoising process, the image is encoded by an encoder, and a decoder decodes the generated $\vec{x}_0$ in the latent space to an output image.

-Latent diffusion also proposes a conditioning scheme that allows generating samples with other modalities (\eg, text) as the condition.
-The condition is realized through cross-attention layers \cite{vaswani2017attention} that attend from latent locations in U-Net \cite{ronneberger2015u} feature maps to the encoded condition (\eg, text features from a CLIP text encoder).

-Stable diffusion models are large text-to-image models trained on large multi-modal datasets using the techniques proposed for latent diffusion.